gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * 'group_policies'.
 A Client that is interested in the specific policies used in a group, but that does not know them or cannot become aware of them before joining that group SHOULD support this parameter.

 * 'peer_roles'.
-A Client MUST support this parameter, since in this application profile it is relevant for Clients to know the roles of the group member associated to each authentication credential.
+A Client MUST support this parameter, since in this application profile it is relevant for Clients to know the roles of the group member associated with each authentication credential.

 * 'kdc_nonce', 'kdc_cred' and 'kdc_cred_verify'.
 A Client MUST support these parameters, since the Group Manager's authentication credential is required to process messages protected with Group OSCORE (see Section 4.3 of {{I-D.ietf-core-oscore-groupcomm}}).

 * 'mgt_key_material'.
 A Client that supports an advanced rekeying scheme possibly used in the group, such as based on one-to-many rekeying messages sent over IP multicast, MUST support this parameter.

 * 'control_group_uri'.
-A Client that support the hosting of local resources each associated to a group (hence acting as CoAP server) and the reception of one-to-many requests sent to those resources by the Group Manager (e.g., over IP multicast) MUST support this parameter.
+A Client that support the hosting of local resources each associated with a group (hence acting as CoAP server) and the reception of one-to-many requests sent to those resources by the Group Manager (e.g., over IP multicast) MUST support this parameter.

 # ACE Groupcomm Error Identifiers {#error-types}